-QI PROGRAM SCOPE AND GOALS
+QIHE PROGRAM SCOPE AND GOALS

-The purpose of the Alliance QI Program is to objectively monitor and evaluate the quality, safety, appropriateness, and outcome of care and services delivered to members of the Alliance.
-The overall goal of the QI Program is to ensure that members have access to quality medical and behavioral health care services that are safe, effective, and meet their needs.
-The QI program is structured to continuously pursue opportunities for improvement and problem resolution.
-The QI program is organized to meet overall program objectives as described below and as directed each year by the QI and UM Work Plan.
+The purpose of the Alliance QIHE Program is to objectively monitor and evaluate the quality, safety, appropriateness, health equity, and outcome of care and services delivered to members of the Alliance.
+The overall goal of the QIHE Program is to ensure that members have access to quality health care services that are safe, effective, equitable, and meet their needs.
+The QIHE Program is structured to continuously pursue opportunities for improvement and problem resolution.
+The QIHE Program is organized to meet overall program objectives as described below and as directed each year by the QIHE and UM Work Plans.
 Improvement priorities are selected based on volume, opportunities for improvement, risk, and evidence of disparities.

-Although not limited to, the goals of the QI program are to:
+Although not limited to, the goals of the QIHE Program are to:

-- 1. Maintain the delivery of high quality, safe, and appropriate medical and behavioral health care that meets professionally recognized standards of practice that is delivered to all enrollees. - 2.
-Utilize objective and systematic measurement, monitoring, and evaluation through qualitative and quantitative analysis of health care services and to implement QI activities based on the findings. - 3.
-Conduct performance improvement activities that are designed implemented, evaluated, and reassessed using industry recognized quality improvement models such as Plan-Do-Study-Act (PDSA). - 4.
-Ensure physicians and other appropriate licensed professionals, including behavioral health, are an integral and consistent part of the QI program. - 5.
-Ensure medical and behavioral health care delivery is consistent with professionally recognized standards of practice - 6.
-Track and trend the delivery of healthcare service to ensure care and services are not withheld or delayed for any reason, such as potential financial gain or incentive to plan providers. - 7.
-Design and maintain an ongoing organizational culture of quality to ensure continual HEDIS improvement and accreditation readiness.

-The scope of the QI program is comprehensive and encompasses the following:

-- 1. Timely access and availability to quality and safe medical and behavioral care and services - 2.
-Care and Disease management services - 3.
+- Maintain the delivery of high quality, safe, and appropriate medical and behavioral health care that meets professionally recognized standards of practice that is delivered to all enrollees. - Utilize objective and systematic measurement, monitoring, and evaluation through qualitative and quantitative analysis of health care services and to implement QIHE activities based on the findings. - Conduct performance improvement activities that are designed, implemented, evaluated, and reassessed using industry recognized quality improvement models such as Plan-Do-Study-Act (PDSA). - 4.
+Ensure physicians and other appropriate licensed professionals, including behavioral health, are an integral and consistent part of the QIHE Program. - Ensure medical and behavioral health care delivery is consistent with professionally recognized standards of practice. - Track and trend the delivery of healthcare services to ensure care and services are not withheld or delayed for any reason, such as potential financial gain or incentive to plan providers. - 7.
+Design and maintain an ongoing organizational culture of quality to ensure continual HEDIS improvement and accreditation readiness. - The scope of the QIHE Program is comprehensive and encompasses the following: - 1.
+Timely access and availability to quality and safe medical, behavioral, and specialty health care and services. - 2.
+Care and Disease management services. - 3.
 Cultural and linguistic services - 4.
-Patient safety - 5.
+Patient safety. - 5.
 Member and provider experience - 6.
-Continuity and coordination of care - 7.
-Tracking of service utilization trends, including over-and under-utilization - 8.
-Clinical practice guideline development, adoption, distribution, and monitoring - 9.
-Targeted focus on acute, chronic, and preventive care services for children and adults - 10.
-Member and provider education - 11.
-Prenatal, primary, specialty, emergency, inpatient, and ancillary care - 12.
-Case review, investigation, and corrective actions of potential quality issues - 13.
-Credentialing and re-credentialing activities - 14.
-Delegation oversight and monitoring - 15.
-Delegate performance improvement project collaborations - 16.
-Targeted support of special needs populations including Seniors and Persons with Disabilities and persons with chronic conditions - 17.
-Population Health Management Integration - 18.
-Health care diversity and equity
+Continuity and coordination of care across settings, with the goal of establishing consistent provider-patient relationships. - 7.
+Tracking of service utilization trends, including over-and under-utilization Clinical practice guideline development, adoption, distribution, and monitoring. - 8.
+Targeted focus on acute, chronic, and preventive care services for children and adults Member and provider education.

+- 9. Prenatal, primary, specialty, emergency, inpatient, and ancillary care. - 10.
+Case review, investigation, and corrective actions of potential quality issues Credentialing and re-credentialing activities. - 11.
+Delegation oversight and monitoring. - 12.
+Delegate performance improvement project collaborations. - 13.
+Targeted support of special needs populations including Seniors and Persons with Disabilities and persons with chronic conditions. - 14.
+Population Health Management Integration. - 15.
+Health care diversity and equity.